muggenstuermer/Shared_Objects_MU/README.md

 # Shared_Objects_MU

-Shared objekts,files,that will used by diffrent mods in the future
+This mod will provide shared objekts and files,that will used by diffrent mods and creators in the future.